 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: Natural gas is transported to oil rigs.
+Button 1: Natural gas is transported to treatment plants.
 Button 2: Natural gas is transported to power stations.
-[X] Button 3: Natural gas is packaged.
+[X] Button 3: Natural gas is odorised..

 Slide 5